-· Monitoring and adjusting, if necessary, the interest rate sensitivity of our mortgage related securities compared with the interest rate sensitivities of our borrowings.

-- · Attempting to structure our repurchase agreements that fund our purchases of adjustable-rate mortgage-backed securities to have a range of different maturities and interest rate adjustment periods.
-We attempt to structure these repurchase agreements to match the reset dates on our adjustable-rate mortgage-backed securities when possible.
-At December 31, 2009, the weighted average months to reset of our adjustable-rate mortgage-backed securities was 4.9 months and the weighted average reset on the corresponding repurchase agreements was 25 days; and - · Actively managing, on an aggregate basis, the interest rate indices and interest rate adjustment periods of our mortgage related securities compared to the interest rate indices and adjustment periods of our borrowings.
+- · Monitoring and adjusting, if necessary, the interest rate sensitivity of our mortgage related securities compared with the interest rate sensitivities of our borrowings. - · Attempting to structure our repurchase agreements that fund our purchases of pass through mortgage-backed securities ("PT MBS") to have a range of different maturities and interest rate adjustment periods.
+We attempt to structure these repurchase agreements to match the reset dates on our PT MBS when possible.
+At December 31, 2010, the weighted average months to reset of our adjustable-rate mortgage-backed securities was 3.35 months and the weighted average reset on the corresponding repurchase agreements was 28 days; and - · Actively managing, on an aggregate basis, the interest rate indices and interest rate adjustment periods of our mortgage related securities compared to the interest rate indices and adjustment periods of our borrowings.
 Our liabilities under our repurchase agreements are all LIBOR-based, and we, among other considerations, select our adjustable-rate mortgage-backed securities to favor LIBOR indexes.